josh-collinsworth/joco-sveltekit/src/routes/blog/posts/goodbye-wordpress.md

 Things like loading and scroll effects, parallax, sliders, contact forms, project galleries, and all kinds of other features that were previously locked doors as a nascent coder suddenly became as easy as configuring some options in a graphical user interface (GUI).

 I got a lot of mileage out of my site while it was on WordPress.
 At first, it was pure Divi, but soon, I expanded into a child theme with custom PHP templates.
 As time went on and I grew as a developer, I needed to reach for Divi's features less and less, until eventually I abandoned Divi and build my own WordPress theme from scratch.
-(It's no longer live of course, but there's a <g-link to="/blog/new-site-new-theme-for-2018">post about my theme here</g-link>).
+(It's no longer live of course, but there's a [post about my theme here](/blog/new-site-new-theme-for-2018).)

 Finally, last year (2020), I converted to a headless site, with WordPress on the back end and Gridsome on the front.
-(I wrote about that process in <g-link to="/blog/a-new-headless-site-with-gridsome/">this post</g-link>.)
+(I wrote about that process in [this post](/blog/a-new-headless-site-with-gridsome/).)

 At the time, I made the decision to go headless because I wanted to keep a foot in the WordPress world, for reasons laid out in previously mentioned post.
 But to summarize: I wanted the best of both worlds.
 I didn't want to go full static, but giving up WordPress entirely wasn't really a thought for me then, either, because having a database and all my content (especially images) still represented value.